raul23/group-behaviors-algorithms/README.rst

 - The author used zombies invading a shopping center in search of fresh brains as a backdrop for a simple game where you will implement and test different steering behaviors exhibited by the horde of zombies.

-  Each zombie is represented as a green dot on the screen and can be spawned at specific places and at a certain rate during the game.
-The user controls a b lack dot that can shoot at the zombies with the spacebar.
+  In the C# game, each zombie is represented as a green dot on the screen and can be spawned at specific places and at a certain rate during the game.
+The user controls a black dot that can shoot at the zombies with the spacebar.

   `:information_source:`